malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # IV.6 Representations

 From the discussion on semiotics we see that representations must always be interpreted in order for them to have any effect.
 Each interpreter process has some specific focus, and the representations that it uses must have a similar focus for it to have any benefit to the individual.
 Evolution and individual developmental processes produce representations that are targeted to the needs of the interpretive processes that use them.
+The representational spaces used by different processes are thus different.
+These spaces can differ in terms of i) what thing is represented, ii) represented properties of that thing, and iii) the form of representation used.

 In this chapter we shall look at some specific examples of the ways in which different representations can be produced about the same domain.
 Finally from here the differences between first-order and meta-management processes will become clear.